 The process Lovelock likes for preventing excess salt accumulation in the ocean is the evaporation of seawater in shallow lagoons and salt marshes.
 There seawater is evaporated for recycling, as rain, into fresh water.
 The salt precipitates out and is buried under layers of sediment.
 Thus, the shallow lagoons and salt marshes cleanse the oceans as our own kidneys remove impurities from our blood.
 Lagoons are created by coral reefs, huge biologically created structures.
 Lagoons gradually fill in, get shallower, and become salt marshes.
 So coral reefs, which create the necessary lagoons, would have an essential, unexpected Gaian purpose (11).

 Another Gaian process is the burial of carbon in sedimentary rocks.
 "A constant rain of carbonate bearing shells sinks toward the ocean floor, where it ultimately forms beds of chalk or limestone rock and thus prevents the stagnation of carbon dioxide in the upper layers of the sea" (12).
-This process in turn helps regulate the carbon dioxide content of the atmosphere from levels seen on Venus and Mars to the low ppm levels that have prevented runaway greenhouse warming.
+This process in turn has reduced the carbon dioxide content of the atmosphere from levels seen on Venus and Mars to the low ppm levels that have prevented runaway greenhouse warming.
 It may even help to bring about Earth's plate tectonics.
 Among the solar planets, only Earth has plate tectonics (13).
-This very slow turning of Earth's crust may be important for life.
-Life may require the very longterm recycling that plate tectonics accomplishes (14, 15).
+This very slow turning of Earth's crust may also prove important for life (14, 15).

 The Teleological Aspect of Gaia